 Please note: Due to COVID-19, many of volunteer opportunities have changed.
 Please follow us on our social media profile for up to date information.
 Thank you!

 We invite you to consider the list of volunteer opportunities below and to join our volunteer team in whatever role is right for you.

 For more than a century, Florence Crittenton has been supported by hundreds of caring volunteers who generously give their time, spirit, and dedication to benefit thousands of youth and our community every year.
 We look forward to welcoming you to our volunteer family!

 WINGS, Women Involved in Nurturing Girls’ Self-Esteem, is a highly-structured mentoring program that pairs a girl in one of Florence Crittenton’s programs with a positive female role model from the local community.

-In order to qualify as a mentor, Florence Crittenton requires a Fingerprint Clearance Card, TB test within the last year and CPR/ First Aid certification.
+In order to qualify as a mentor, Florence Crittenton requires a Fingerprint Clearance Card and CPR/ First Aid certification.
 Mentors are asked to make a 6 month commitment.

 Women INSPIRING teenage girls through personal stories of life’s overwhelming challenges and eventual triumphs—the program enables women to INSPIRE young women by sharing their personal experiences with overcoming obstacles, developing self-esteem and achieving goals and dreams.